Indole-3-butyric acid

 Indole-3-butyric acid (1H-indole-3-butanoic acid, IBA) is a white to light-yellow crystalline solid, with the molecular formula C_{12}H_{13}NO_{2}.
-It melts at 125°C in atmospheric pressure and decomposes before boiling.
+It melts at 125°C in atmospheric pressure.
 IBA is a plant hormone in the auxin family and is an ingredient in many commercial horticultural plant rooting products.

 Plant hormone

 Since IBA is not completely soluble in water, it is typically dissolved in 75% aqueous ethanol (aqua vitae) for use in plant rooting, making a solution of between 10,000 and 50,000 ppm.
 This alcohol solution is then diluted with distilled water to the desired concentration.
 IBA is also available as a alkali metal salt, which is soluble in water.
 The solution should be kept in a cool, dark place for best results.

 This compound had been thought to be strictly synthetic; however, it was reported that the compound was isolated from leaves and seeds of maize and other species.
 In maize, IBA has been shown to be biosynthesized in vivo from IAA and other compounds as precursors.
 This chemical may also be extracted from any of the Salix (Willow) genus.